cosmos/sdk-tutorials/tutorial/rest.md

 # Nameservice Module Rest Interface

-You module can also expose a REST interface to allow programatic access to the module's functionality.
+Your module can also expose a REST interface to allow programatic access to the module's functionality.
 To get started create a file to hold the HTTP handlers:

 - `./x/nameservice/client/rest/rest.go`